CanoeStudioOfficial/TheAurorianReforged/README.md

 ### Major changes from 1.12 to 1.19:

+- Custom ingame guide, the Mirror of Guidance
+- Curios is a requirement, new wearables
 - Dungeons are now randomly spread, no longer on a grid axis.
 - Boss player count & difficulty scaling.
 - All Dungeons have new layouts and more variety.